great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

 sidebar_label: 'Quickstart for GX Cloud and Python'
 title: 'Quickstart for GX Cloud and Python'
 id: python_quickstart
-description: Connect to a GX Cloud account from a Python script.
+description: Connect to a GX Cloud account and validate data from a Python script.
 ---
 import Prerequisites from '/docs/components/_prerequisites.jsx' import PrereqPython from '/docs/components/prerequisites/_python_version.md'